Nothing is as enjoyable as gathering around a recently cleared dining table and having a fun game of Balderdash or Monopoly with friends and family.

 Here are tips for hosting a game night and suggestions for online sites that can help facilitate virtual game night:

 Give people ample time to prepare for game night.
 They may need to figure out how to work a video chat platform for the first time or how to get the app on their phone.
-And during a time when many people are lonely, setting a time and date gives everyone something to look forward to.
+And setting a time and date gives everyone something to look forward to.

 Consider platforms without time limits, such as Google Hangouts, or be prepared with the time limit (like with Zoom chat) and let that be the end of the game or a break in the action.
 If it’s going to be the break in the game, set up two meetings ahead of time and send both meeting links out at one time.